 While occasional neck pain is usually nothing to worry about, chronic neck pain and limited range of motion may be a warning sign of something more serious.
-At Performance Pain and Sports Medicine, with offices in East Brunswick, Lawrenceville, Bordentown, and Raritan, New Jersey; in Houston, Texas; and in Newtown, Pennsylvania, the board-certified team of pain management specialists offers several solutions to relieve your pain.
+At Performance Pain and Sports Medicine, with offices in East Brunswick, Lawrenceville, Bordentown, and Raritan, New Jersey; and in Houston, Texas, the board-certified team of pain management specialists offers several solutions to relieve your pain.
 They customize treatments using regenerative therapies, joint injections, and spinal decompression procedures to improve your long-term neck health.
 Call the location nearest you today to schedule a neck pain evaluation.

 Neck pain can be the result of an acute injury, muscle strains, or an underlying degenerative condition.
 When you have a muscle strain or other acute injury, you may find that your pain resolves with home care and rest within a few days.